codecrafting-io/asus-setup-tool/README.md

 Some of known issues:

 - AuraSync takes too long to open: This can happen due to the module's initialization of `LightingService`.
-You can opt to no install some modules during setup.
+You can opt to not install some modules during setup.
 - AuraSync is not opening: This is due to `LightingService` not running or even not installed.
   - Reboot the system.
   - Go to the `Apps\AuraSync` folder of the ASUS Setup Tool and locate the `AuraServiceSetup.exe` file inside `LightingService` folder.